-This twin-centre guided walking holiday starts first with 3 nights in the Parador overlooking Santa Cruz and the Atlantic on the eastern part of the island, from here we visit the 'top of the island' and the lush green north east.
-The next 4 nights are spent on the sun-soaked western coast where you'll explore the region's lush banana plantations, ragged lava fields and rich vineyards - the sweet Malmsey wines from here are even mentioned in works of Shakespeare!
+This twin-centre guided walking holiday starts first with three nights in the Parador overlooking Santa Cruz and the Atlantic on the eastern part of the island, from here we visit the 'top of the island' and the lush green north east.
+The next four nights are spent on the sun-soaked western coast where you'll explore the region's lush banana plantations, ragged lava fields and rich vineyards - the sweet Malmsey wines from here are even mentioned in works of Shakespeare!
 You'll venture inland to visit the beautiful Caldera de Taburiente National Park with its thick Canary Pine forests, freshwater streams and impressive Guanche rock formations.

-We've hand-picked hotels which we feel reflect and enhance the diverse nature of this trip.
-On the west, just outside Tazacorte, you'll stay in a secluded C17 mansion where luxurious antiques and ancient artefacts contrast with the Shaker-style decor in the rooms; and, in Santa Cruz, your base is the 4-star Parador de La Palma, boasting extensive landscaped gardens and a swimming pool.
+We've hand-picked hotels that we feel reflect and enhance the diverse nature of this trip.
+On the west, just outside Tazacorte, you'll stay in a secluded C17 mansion where luxurious antiques and ancient artefacts contrast with the Shaker-style decor in the rooms; and, in Santa Cruz, your base is the **** Parador de La Palma, boasting extensive landscaped gardens and a swimming pool.

 Walks on this holiday are on village streets, country lanes, farm tracks and rural paths.
 Walking boots are essential.
 Walking poles are recommended.

 Arrive at the beautiful Parador de la Palma, just a 10 minute drive from the airport.
 The Parador is located in the area known as El Zumacal.
 It is a comfortable building featuring traditional Canary Islands architecture.
 Before dinner maybe stroll around the vast garden filled with fruit trees and native plants and enjoy spectacular views of the infinite Atlantic Ocean.